C1 and P1: History

 Since its initial discovery, the common theory about the C1 continues to state that it is an early component when viewing stimuli and that it represents activity in the primary visual cortex.

-One of the initial descriptions of the P1 can be credited to Spehlmann (1965) with his categorization of components within the VEPs.
-Whereas previous papers had looked at human ERPs to visual stimuli, and, undoubtedly, recorded P1 components as can be seen by visually inspecting the waveforms in the early articles (e.g. Cobb & Dawson, 1960), Spehlmann was one of the first to describe a "surface positive component at 80-120ms."
+One of the initial descriptions of the P1 can be credited to Spehlmann with his categorization of components within the VEPs.
+Whereas previous papers had looked at human ERPs to visual stimuli, and, undoubtedly, recorded P1 components as can be seen by visually inspecting the waveforms in the early articles, Spehlmann was one of the first to describe a "surface positive component at 80-120ms."
 In his experiment, Spehlmann showed participants patterns of black and white squares, arranged in a checkerboard manner.
 These patterns were flashed to the participant by using a strobe light that had a frequency of 1-2 flashes per second.
 Averaging across trials, Spehlmann noted two different positivities, the first of which would later go on to be known as the P1.

 In the last quarter of the 20th century, the P1 started to be studied looking at what is called the P1 "effect" in the selective attention domain.
-In 1977 Van Voorhis and Hillyard found modulations in the P1 due to attention using the famous paradigm used by Eason, Harter, and White (1969).
-For their experiment, Van Voorhis and Hillyard (1977) had participants view circular flashes of light to the left and to the right of a central fixation with the right and left flashes occurring independently with each side having flashes 2 to 8 seconds apart (a replication of Eason et al., 1969), the flashes occurring randomly with 1 to 4 seconds between each flash (left or right), or the flashes occurring randomly with 300 to 600ms between each flash.
+Van Voorhis and Hillyard found modulations in the P1 due to attention using the famous paradigm used by Eason, Harter, and White.
+For their experiment, Van Voorhis and Hillyard had participants view circular flashes of light to the left and to the right of a central fixation with the right and left flashes occurring independently with each side having flashes 2 to 8 seconds apart (a replication of Eason et al.), the flashes occurring randomly with 1 to 4 seconds between each flash (left or right), or the flashes occurring randomly with 300 to 600ms between each flash.
 Participants were instructed to either attend to the left visual field, the right visual hemisphere, or both visual hemispheres for a double flash (two flashes within 70ms of each other).
 Participants were also instructed to either look for the target passively or press a button whenever the double flash occurs.
 To record the ERPs, they had two electrodes down the midline (Cz and Oz) all referenced to the right mastoid.
 Van Voorhis and Hillyard found that the P1 had a greater positive amplitude when the target was presented in the attended field than when it was presented outside the attended field across all conditions.
 This was one of the first papers to show that attention could modulate a visually evoked potential as early on as the P1.
 Ever since this experiment, the difference between the P1 amplitude when the participant is attending in the correct and incorrect visual field (or the P1 effect) has been extensively studied as part of selective attention.